Director of Organizing

 Leadership

-• Lead candidate endorsement process internally and externally
+● Lead candidate endorsement process internally and externally; including candidate identification, recruitment, and training

-• Supervise, train, develop, and support Lead Organizer and Community Engagement Organizers to reach goals
+● Supervise, train, develop, and support Lead Organizer (1) and Community Engagement Organizers (up to 15) to reach goals and grow grassroots power in our community

 Collaboration